ibm-cloud-docs/CDN/running-status.md

 {: #when-to-use-akamai-or-ibm-cname}
 {: faq}

 Akamai CNAME provides a shorter DNS lookup time for your domain.
-The Akamai CANME is especially useful when you would like to further improve the performance of your website by shortening the DNS resolution time.
+The Akamai CNAME improves the performance of your website by shortening the DNS resolution time.

+   You can only point your domain to the Akamai CNAME when the CDN mapping status is in `RUNNING` state.
+   {: note}

 ### What happens if a domain is still pointing to Akamai CNAME when the CDN is stopped?
 {: #what-will-happen-stopped-cdn-akamai-cname}